-The anti-discrimination provision of the Immigration and Nationality Act (INA) prohibits unfair documentary practices during the employment eligibility verification (Form I-9) process.
-In general, employers may not request more or different documents than are required to establish a worker's identity and eligibility to work in the United States, tell workers which document(s) to present, or reject documents that appear to be reasonably genuine upon their face because of the worker's citizenship status or national origin.
-Employers must accept all documents that are sufficient to complete the form as long as they appear reasonably genuine on their face and relate to the employee.
-For example, all individuals who possess a driver's license and unrestricted Social Security card may present those documents to satisfy Form I-9 requirements.
+Employers should not discriminate against workers during the Form I-9 and E-Verify processes.
+They should not request more or different documents than are required to establish a worker's identity and eligibility to work in the United States, tell workers which document(s) to present, or reject documents that appear to be reasonably genuine upon their face because of the worker's citizenship status or national origin.
+Employers must accept all documents that are sufficient to complete Form I-9 as long as they appear reasonably genuine on their face and relate to the employee.
+For example, individuals who possess a valid U.S. driver's license and unrestricted Social Security card may present those documents to satisfy Form I-9 requirements.
 Similarly, employers may not require lawful permanent residents to produce their Permanent Resident Care, also known as a "green card" and may not require U.S. citizens who appear "foreign" to produce birth certificates.
 Nor may employers require a DHS-issued document in order to run an E-Verify query.
 An employee must be allowed to choose which acceptable document(s) to present for Form I-9 both at the time of hire, and after hire if additional verification of the employee's work authorization is required.

 Worker Hotline: 1-800-255-7688